zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 ## 4.1 — The Reversal of Creative Direction

-We imagine the artist as someone who has something to say—a vision, a message, a content that travels from inside the artist out into the world.
+We imagine the artist as someone who has something to say, a vision, a message, a content that travels from inside the artist out into the world.
 This model is not entirely wrong, but it misses the deeper truth: **the artist is primarily a listener, not a speaker.**

 The work already exists.
 It exists as potential, as pattern latent in the chaos, as form awaiting revelation.
 The artist's task is not to invent but to detect.
 Not to manufacture but to midwife.
 Not to impose vision but to perceive what is already trying to emerge.